 There you have everything left justified.
 Easy to do.
 If you want everything right justified again just put [right] where you have [left] in the code.

 C++ has a lot of flexibility.
 While learning to program it is best to concentrate on as few ways of doing things as possible.
+Get comfortable with one way for doing a certain task first so you will understand.
+After that you can branch out and experiment.
 That way you get the concepts down first and not get bogged down in the particulars of whatever language you are using.
 Beginning C++ has a myriad of ways to do every task.
 You will notice I only showed one way to do any particular task.
 I thought those were the most basic.
 You will learn more on your own which is fine.
 Just remember to get these basics down.

 Once you do, other things will be easier to pick up down the road.
 Hope you all enjoyed this guide.
 It took a while to put together but if it helped someone get started or kindle a passion for programming then it was all worth it.